Omkar-Joshi-HT/kubes/README.md

 ```
 # Kustomize Commands:
 ```
 kustomize build <path>                   # Produce a customized set of Kubernetes manifests from a directory or URL. kustomize create <name>                  # Create a new kustomization directory with a given name. kustomize edit <path>                    # Open the kustomization file for editing. kustomize edit add <field>               # Add a field to the kustomization file. kustomize edit set <field>               # Set a field in the kustomization file. kustomize edit remove <field>            # Remove a field from the kustomization file. kustomize build . | kubectl apply -f -   # Build and apply the customized Kubernetes manifests directly.
 ```
 # Argo CD Command Cheat Sheet:
 ```
-argocd app create        # Create a new Argo CD application. argocd app list          # List all applications in Argo CD. argocd app logs <appname> # Get the application’s log output. argocd app get <appname> # Get information about an Argo CD application. argocd app diff <appname> # Compare the application’s configuration to its source repository. argocd app sync <appname> # Synchronize the application with its source repository. argocd app history <
+argocd app create                  # Create a new Argo CD application. argocd app list                    # List all applications in Argo CD. argocd app logs <appname>          # Get the application’s log output. argocd app get <appname>           # Get information about an Argo CD application. argocd app diff <appname>          # Compare the application’s configuration to its source repository. argocd app sync <appname>          # Synchronize the application with its source repository. argocd app history <appname>       # Get information about an Argo CD application. argocd app rollback <appname>      # Rollback to a previous version argocd app set <appname>           # Set the application’s configuration. argocd app delete <appname>        # Delete an Argo CD application.
 ```